swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 In the next chapters, you will enhance the workflow to fix those issues.

+!!! abstract "Take away"

+    - **Jupyter Notebooks are great for exploration but limited for production**:
+      While notebooks combine code, visualization, and documentation in one place, they lack proper versioning, can be difficult to share cleanly, and may leak data through cached outputs.
+    - **Manual setup processes don't scale**: Downloading datasets and notebooks manually, along with undocumented setup steps, creates barriers to collaboration and reproducibility.
+    - **Environment setup is foundational**: Creating isolated Python virtual environments ensures dependencies are managed properly and experiments can be reproduced consistently.
+    - **Understanding your experiment structure is the first step**: Before optimizing workflows, you need to understand the complete flow: data preparation, model training, and evaluation.

 ## State of the MLOps process

 - [ ] Notebook can be run but is not adequate for production